ckan/ckan/doc/user-guide.rst

     In practice, depending on how the site is configured, some of these functions may be slightly different or unavailable.
-For example, in an official CKAN instance in a production setting, the site administrator will probably have made it impossible for users to create new Organizations via the UI.
+For example, in an official CKAN instance in a production setting, the site administrator will probably have made it impossible for users to create new organizations via the UI.
 You can try out all the features described at http://demo.ckan.org.

 ==========